Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Implementation methodology

-Using the design points in the Berger--Boos set as sampled via the VGS or Polytope samplers, \Cref{alg:max_q_qr} shows how we sample from the test statistic distribution defined at each design point to define a data set to fit a quantile regressor.
-We use the Gradient Boosting Regressor implemented in scikit-learn \citep{scikit-learn} with the ``quantile'' loss function (i.e., pinball loss defined in \cref{eq:pinball_loss}) to fit the quantile surface for our numerical examples in \Cref{sec:numerical_exp}.
-This algorithm involves a collection of hyperparameters (i.e., the minimum number of samples required to split an internal node, the minimum number of samples required to be a leaf node, the maximum depth of any individual estimator, the learning rate, and the number of estimators) which we determine using $10$-fold cross validation in a pilot study ahead of our simulation experiments in \Cref{sec:numerical_exp}.
-Although one may use any quantile regression approach to estimate the quantile surface, we emphasize the importance of choosing an approach that can accommodate a nonlinear surface in the parameters (such as the Gradient Boosting Regressor) as the parameter constraints are known to produce nonlinear quantile surfaces in even simple examples as seen in \cite{previous_paper}.
+Using the design points in the \bergerboos set as sampled via the VGS or Polytope samplers, \Cref{alg:max_q_qr} shows how we sample from the test statistic distribution defined at each design point to define a data set to fit a quantile regressor.
+We use the Gradient Boosting Regressor implemented in scikit-learn \cite{scikit-learn} with the ``quantile'' loss function (i.e., pinball loss defined in \cref{eq:pinball_loss}) for our numerical examples in \Cref{sec:numerical_exp}.
+This algorithm involves a collection of hyperparameters (i.e., the minimum number of samples required to split an internal node, the minimum number of samples needed to be a leaf node, the maximum depth of any individual estimator, the learning rate, and the number of estimators) which we determine using $10$-fold cross validation in a pilot study ahead of our simulation experiments in \Cref{sec:numerical_exp}.
+Although one may use any quantile regressor to estimate the quantile surface, we emphasize the importance of choosing a strategy that can accommodate a nonlinear surface in the parameters (such as the Gradient Boosting Regressor) as the parameter constraints are known to produce nonlinear quantile surfaces in even simple examples as seen in \cite{previous_paper}.

+Practically, the quantile-regression step trades repeated LLR simulation at every design point for a modeling assumption about the smoothness of the conditional quantile surface.
+This trade-off is beneficial when LLR evaluations require expensive constrained optimizations, but it also makes diagnostic checks important: in our experiments we use a pilot cross-validation study to choose hyperparameters and reserve out-of-sample design points for interval construction.
+For substantially higher-dimensional problems, the same pipeline can be used in principle, but its performance will depend on obtaining enough design points to cover the relevant functional range and on using a regressor with sufficient inductive bias for the quantile surface.